 The program is divided into two strands:

-- Strand A offers licensure for those interested in teaching high school science in an urban setting.
+- Strand A (licensure) is for students who want to earn a license (and endorsements) to teach high school science in an urban setting.
 With a focus on community relevance and social justice, it is unique among science teacher preparation programs nationally.
 Options include biology, chemistry, earth and space science, environmental science and physics.
 Strand A can be done as a one-year (full-time) or a two year or more (part-time) program.

-- Designed for already-licensed teachers, Strand B emphasizes science education in urban settings for teachers from early childhood through college, those working at, or interested in, not-for-profit science-related museums and organizations; or those seeking advanced studies in science, including those interested in eventually pursuing a PhD.
+- Strand B (non-licensure) emphasizes science education in urban settings for those working at, or interested in, not-for-profit science-related museums and organizations; or those seeking advanced studies in science, including those interested in eventually pursuing a PhD.

 What makes the MEd in Science Education unique?

 Focus on learning to teach and teaching in urban neighborhood public schools.